 Some of the character progressions also didn’t make sense.
 Ron and Hermoine’s daughter is like a throwback to pre-troll-in-the-dungeon Hermoine, a snobby know-it-all.
 Yet, I can’t see the Hermoine ever allowing her daughter to grow up like Rose.

 Rose is very proud of the status being a “Granger-Weasley” has brought her, but I don’t see Ron and Hermoine condoning that.
 Hermoine, as a Muggle-born, definitely wouldn’t raise a daughter to value blood status and a family name like the pure-blood wizards who tormented her when she was young.

 Hermoine also never would have wanted to be the Minister of Magic.
 Who could forget her telling Cornelius Fudge that she wanted to do something good with her life in Deathly Hallows?

 The huge thing was also Voldemort having an heir.
 Voldemort intended on being immortal, so him wanting an heir makes no sense.

 The big talking point about Harry Potter and the Cursed Child is the casting of Hermoine.
 I’m all for it.

 J.K.
 Rowling claimed on Twitter that Hermonie’s skin colour was never specified, but as Book Riot put it; the textual evidence suggests she is white, while it’s explicitly stated that characters like Dean Thomas and Angelina Johnson are Black.

 I’d respect her more if she just said she was happy with the Cursed Child casting and left it at that.
-In fact, a lot of Potterheads are quickly losing respect for J.K.
-Rowling.
+In fact, a lot of Potterheads are starting to have concerns about J.K.
+Rowling and the franchise.

 The Bottom Line On Cursed Child